 What can you do?
 Feed it to a golden retriever or three?
 Not in my house!

-Method #1: In the Microwave
+Method #1: The Microwave Method

 Rehydrating jerky in the microwave is quick and easy to do without the wait.
 However, do not forget that you are busy rehydrating it and forgetting it in the microwave.